Ivanka Trump Email Investigation Could Spell ‘Peril’ For The Trump Family, Say White House Sources

 “Politically speaking, this is the Achilles’ heel of the administration.
 They have turned the government of the United States into a moneymaking operation for the president and his family and close friends.
 That is the exact opposite of our constitutional design.
 The president’s tax returns, documents he has steadfastly refused to release in defiance of tradition, remain a central target.”

-However, multiple investigations into the Trump family may actually work in his favor, says Thomas M Reynolds, a former congressman who once chaired the National Republican Congressional Committee.
+However, multiple investigations into the Trump family may actually work in his favor, says Thomas M. Reynolds, a former congressman who once chaired the National Republican Congressional Committee.
 That’s because if Democrats appear overtly partisan in going after Trump and his family, it could work to Trump’s advantage.
 Unidentified White House aides say even Trump himself believes that Democrat investigations into his family may generate sympathy for him.